vorni22/operating-systems/chapters/data/working-with-memory/drills/tasks/memory-protection/README.md

    The variable will be placed on a read-only section (`.rodata`) such as that write and execution access would result in _Segmentation fault_.

    Access the `ro` variable and show that, indeed, for write and execution access, _Segmentation fault_ is issued.

+   Check your work by running the `checker.sh` script in `support/tests/`.

 If you're having difficulties solving this exercise, go through [this](../../../reading/working-with-memory.md) reading material.